GildaPD/A3D-HRC-Maya-Script/README.md

 # Credits:

 korenkonder for the JSON layout and PD Tool.
-ThisisHH for helping me and giving me some ideas.
+ThisisHH and some friends for helping me and giving me some ideas.

 # Note:

-If you find any issue, please contact me on my discord () Any feedback is appreciated!
+If you find any issue, please contact me on my discord (gilda.)
+Any feedback is appreciated!